yshok9192/portfoli-ori/Final_Project_3.md

 ## Final Project, Pt.
-3: Wrapping Up & Presenting it to the World
+3: Wrapping Up

 To go back to the main page, click [here](https://yshok9192.github.io/portfoli-ori/)

 For Part I, click [here](https://yshok9192.github.io/portfoli-ori/Final_Project.html)

 For Part II, click [here](https://yshok9192.github.io/portfoli-ori/Final_Project_2.html)

+The final data story is [here](https://carnegiemellon.shorthandstories.com/fair-trade-coffee/index.html)

 In Part II the focus was prototyping my initial ideas and getting feedback on how to improve--what my final message would be, who the audience was for my data visualization, and what the design itself would look like.
 The critiques I received from my colleagues helped me narrow down the story I was telling, especially the comments about creating visualizations that were engaging but not overly designed.
 Simple was better, in this case.